rwoldford/qqtest/README.md

 ### Historical data sets

 The package also contains a collection of data sets which have appeared in the literature through the historical development of the quantile plot and the quantile quantile plots.
+See the reference/help for information on these.

 ### The K distribution